 Become your best self.

 Become a better presenter.
-Develop stronger bonds with work- and teammates.
-Leave more interviews smiling.
+Develop stronger bonds with work and teammates.
+Fist pump more often after leaving interviews.
 Learn to laugh at life and yourself.
-Negotiate bigger salaries.
+Make more money.
 Tell better stories.
-Get people to like you.
+Become more likable.

 These are all benefits to improving your soft skills.